OP-TED/eforms-notice-viewer/README.md

 ## Introduction

+This is a sample command line application which demonstrates the usage of the SDK views and EFX.
 As input it takes an SDK view template EFX file and a notice XML file.
 The output is HTML showing labels, values and so on.

+Being a sample application, the HTML generation has been simplified for demonstration purposes.

 ## Building